 Students must have an overall undergraduate grade point average (GPA) of at least 3.25 and have completed a minimum of 86 credits towards a Bachelor's degree, including all University Program requirements (including transfer and/or AP credits) the semester that they apply for admission to the Accelerated M.S. program in Geographic Information Science.

-Students must also satisfy all other requirements for regular admission to the M.S. program in Geographic Information Science to be eligible for the accelerated program, including the completion of GEO 203, 303 and 305, MTH 130, STA 382 and CPS 110 or 180.
+Students must also satisfy all other requirements for regular admission to the M.S. program in Geographic Information Science to be eligible for the accelerated program.

 During the fourth year, students will complete 12 credits of course work that will be counted towards both the undergraduate and graduate degrees.